epomatti/quickstart-cicd/README.md

 Usually, it is a good idea to manually deploy the new container image, so do not use `latest` images in production.
 Rather, opt to use tag versions `v1.2.3` only.

+### Code continuous build

+For continuous integration, create a simple code build that will trigger for pushes and PRs.

 [1]: https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository